Inside Nick Cordero and Amanda Kloots' Heartwarming, Heartbreaking Love Story - E! Online

 While he was away, Nick trained every day with a jump rope with an eye on impressing his ex upon his return to New York.
 When he got back to the city, he asked if she would train him—as friends—and then he started showing off his new skills.
 It took more than the jump rope, but they were soon back together for good.

-Cordero was cast in Waitress, which premiered on Broadway in March 2016, and by the end of the year he was playing Sonny in A Bronx Tale: The Musical—again in a role originated onscreen by Chazz Palminteri, as was his part in Bullets Over Broadway.
+Nick was cast in Waitress, which premiered on Broadway in March 2016, and by the end of the year he was playing Sonny in A Bronx Tale: The Musical—again in a role originated onscreen by Chazz Palminteri, as was his part in Bullets Over Broadway.
 The show ran for almost two years.

 One day they were out in Hudson, N.Y., where they'd regularly go to visit friends, and that was when Amanda encouraged him to finally figure out the rest of the lyrics to "Live Your Life."
 It was on one those excursions to the Hudson Valley when Nick proposed.

-For their first dance as husband and wife, the newlyweds lit up the floor with a choreographed routine set to Harry Connick Jr.'s crooning version of "It Had to Be You"—the song Cordero sang at his audition for Bullets—at their Sept.
+For their first dance as husband and wife, the newlyweds lit up the floor with a choreographed routine set to Harry Connick Jr.'s crooning version of "It Had to Be You"—the song Nick sang at his audition for Bullets—at their Sept.
 3, 2017, wedding at the Skylark lounge in New York.
 The intimate celebration was inspired by old-school New York glamour.

-"We both have worked on Broadway, so being just south of Times Square, 30 floors up, right in the middle of the skyscrapers, seemed so perfect!"
-Kloots told Brides magazine about their big day.

 Her Lee Grebenau gown had a sheer skirt that showed off her legs ("something I'd never seen on a bride before"), and she ditched the dress for a Mark Zunino romper at the reception, all the better to dance in.

-During their first year of marriage, Cordero was still doing A Bronx Tale and Kloots was focusing on her classes and personal training business, so they were constantly trying to balance their schedules with their rare free moments.
+During their first year of marriage, Nick was still doing A Bronx Tale and Amanda was focusing on her classes and personal training business, so they were constantly trying to balance their schedules with their rare free moments.

-"I try to really make sure that if anyone asks me questions or writes me a DM that I write them back," Kloots told The-Void.
+"I try to really make sure that if anyone asks me questions or writes me a DM that I write them back," Amanda told The-Void.
 "Nick will be like, 'You don't have to answer everyone,' and I'm like 'Yes I do, I really do.'
 Because they're taking time to write to me so I want to write them back.
 I mean it's hard, it's just a hard balance.
 We have Sunday nights and Monday nights together because he doesn't have a show, so I really try to make those days precious and never try to schedule anybody on those evenings so that we always have our Sunday and Mondays together, and then the rest of the week it's just passing in the night."

 But they made the most of their time after A Bronx Tale closed in August 2018.
 They welcomed their son, Elvis Eduardo Cordero, at NYC's Mount Sinai West hospital on June 10, 2019.

-And then, that September, they moved to L.A.—where they were already frequent visitors—so Cordero could do Rock of Ages.
+And then, that September, they moved to L.A.—where they were already frequent visitors—so Nick could do Rock of Ages.
 The production, an immersive nightclub staging at a Hollywood space that became the Bourbon Room, the venue central to the show, opened in October.

 In the meantime, Nick and Amanda had started house hunting, thinking they might want to plant some roots in L.A.
 When they found the fixer-upper listing on Love Street, they knew they had found their home.
 For starters, it was nestled off of Laurel Canyon, the winding street made famous by the who's who of the music world who called the area home in the 1960s.
 But the clincher was the piano and, on the wall above it, the photo of Elvis Presley they saw as they walked through the door when they first toured the house.
 The makeshift shrine to the King on a bookshelf clinched it.